Crime in Singapore: Drug related offences

 The global shift in attitudes toward drugs has also led to the liberalisation of drug policies in some countries, as evident in the decriminalisation and/or legalisation of cannabis in Thailand and some states in the United States.
 Due to its proximity to major producing countries (e.g. Golden Triangle) in the illegal drug trade (worth about 1% of total global trade), Singapore is also vulnerable to the inflow of drugs.

 2022

 The number of drug abusers arrested increased 4% from 2,729 cases (2021) to 2,826 cases (2022).
 The Central Narcotics Bureau highlighted trends of increased cannabis seizures and a growing number of new cannabis users below the age of 30 years, with some as young as 14.
 Some of the users were involved in drug trafficking.
-Methamphetamine, heroin, cannabis and ecstasy were among the three most commonly abused drugs in Singapore.
+Methamphetamine, heroin, cannabis and ecstasy were among the four most commonly abused drugs in Singapore.
 The estimated market value of drugs seized is $16.66 million.
 In the Misuse of Drug Act (MDA), 13 new psychoactive substances were added to the Class A controlled drugs schedule.
 There were a total of 11 judiciary hangings all for drug related offences.